msp-333/upgrade-wellness-center/README.md

 npm run build
 ```

-This runs `next build && next export`.
+This runs `next build`.
 The `next.config.mjs` is preconfigured with:

 - `output: 'export'`
 - `trailingSlash: true` (so files export as `/path/index.html` which GitHub Pages serves nicely)